knewter/elixir-sips-site/README.md

-# Erlang Sips Site
+# Elixir Sips Site

-This is the repo where I will work on the Erlang Sips website.
+This is the repo where I will work on the Elixir Sips website.